 • Lyme disease (); We recommend reading about.
 From the article you will learn when Ceftriaxone is prescribed for cats, how to properly dose and inject a cat, as well as how much to inject the drug and its analogues.

-And more about how and when to inject Ceftriaxone to a dog.
+And more about how and when to inject Ceftriaxone into a dog.

 Ceftriaxone is a 3rd generation cephalosporin antibiotic.
-It has a broad bactericidal action and is active against aerobic and anaerobic gram-negative and gram-positive microorganisms.
+It has a broad bactericidal effect and is active against aerobic and anaerobic gram-negative and gram-positive microorganisms.
 The drug is intended for parenteral use only.
-Instructions for use recommends giving injections for infectious pathologies.
+Instructions for use recommend giving injections for infectious pathologies.

-Ceftriaxone is produced in the form of a powder for preparing a solution in glass vials of 0.5 g, 1 or 2 g, containing the active substance of the same name - in a volume of 0.5 g, 1 or 2 g.
+Ceftriaxone is produced in the form of a powder for the preparation of a solution in glass bottles of 0.5 g, 1 or 2 g, containing the active substance of the same name - in a volume of 0.5 g, 1 or 2 g.

 Pharmacological properties

-Instructions for use informs that Ceftriaxone is a semi-synthetic antibiotic belonging to the group of cephalosporins of the 3rd generation.
-Its bactericidal activity is provided by suppressing the synthesis of cell membranes.
+The instructions for use indicate that Ceftriaxone is a semi-synthetic antibiotic belonging to the group of 3rd generation cephalosporins.
+Its bactericidal activity is achieved by suppressing the synthesis of cell membranes.

-This drug is resistant to the action of beta-lactamase.
-Means shows wide bactericidal action.
+This drug is resistant to beta-lactamases.
+The product exhibits a broad bactericidal effect.
 It is active against aerobic gram-negative and gram-positive microorganisms, as well as anaerobic microorganisms.

-After i / m administration, Ceftriaxone is rapidly and completely absorbed into the systemic circulation.
-It penetrates well into tissues and body fluids: respiratory tract, bones, joints, urinary tract, skin, subcutaneous tissue and abdominal organs.
-With inflammation of the meningeal membranes, it penetrates well into the cerebrospinal fluid.
+After intramuscular administration, Ceftriaxone is quickly and completely absorbed into the systemic circulation.
+Penetrates well into tissues and fluids of the body: respiratory tract, bones, joints, urinary tract, skin, subcutaneous tissue and abdominal organs.
+In case of inflammation of the meningeal membranes, it penetrates well into the cerebrospinal fluid.

-According to the instructions, the drug is prescribed for infectious and inflammatory diseases:
+According to the instructions, the medicine is prescribed for infectious and inflammatory diseases:

 • ear, throat, nose;